Seamse/ci-project-five/README.md

 * Reviews and blog comments can only be approved via the admin panel, not yet directly via the site.
 * Blog posts can only be made via the admin panel, not yet directly via the site.
 * Perhaps video footage could be added to the blog for more interactivity.
-* Overall UX and user friendliness could be improved with for example succes and error messages.
+* Overall UX and user friendliness could be improved with for example success and error messages.

 ## Technologies used
 * Python3